Healthcare Compliance

 • Include "HIPAA" in your subject line for expedited handling.

-Contact us at support@scrivano.net with "BAA Request" in the subject line.
+Contact us at support@scrivano.net with "HIPAA" in the subject line.